What Essential Oils Are Safe for Cats (And Which to Avoid)?

 Quick Takeaways

-• Cats process essential oils differently — use only gentle, diluted options.
+• Cats process essential oils differently, so only gentle, diluted options.

-• Avoid tea tree, peppermint, eucalyptus, citrus, and pine oils.
+• Avoid tea tree, peppermint, eucalyptus, citrus, and pine-based oils

-• Always ensure good ventilation and never apply oils directly on your cat.
+• Always ensure good ventilation and never apply essential oils directly to your cat

-• Observe your cat’s reactions and consult a vet if in doubt.
+• Monitor your cat’s reactions, and consult a veterinarian if in doubt.

 Explore Essential Oil Candles